rileysu/chip8emu/README.md

 ## Description

-A simple Chip8 Emulator I wrote a while ago, I may make some design changes in the future
+A simple Chip8 Emulator I wrote a while ago.
+I may make some design changes in the future.

 ## Build